lildata/FinanceMoneyNotes/README.md

-# Financial Analysis notes
+# Finance / Money view notes

-Notes and quick implementation of the specialization course "Essentials of Corporate Financial Analysis and Decision-Making" by The University of Melbourne and BNY Mellon
+Notes and quick implementation of some finance and money concepts or formulas.

-This was just created as a way to quickly capture and test concepts learnt in the class using the scala language.

-Do not expect it to be a working implementation, well designed or type safe...
+Do note expect it to even compile, this is just a quick and dirty notebook.